sabdulramoni2/Complete-CI-CD-Pipeline-with-EKS-and-ECR/README.md

 # Complete CI/CD Pipeline with EKS and AWS ECR

 ## **Project Overview**
-This project demonstrates how we build our Java application and push to AWS ECR.
-Then deploy the application to the EKS cluster.
+Deploy a complete Jenkins CI/CD pipeline with stages to automatically increment a Java application version, use Apache Maven to build a Java artifact, build and push a Docker image to a private AWS ECR Docker repository, and commit the updated Java application version to Github.

 ---